chrishelgert/react-handler/README.md

 > Configuration:
 * EmptyComponent - Define your own EmptyComponent
-* Component - Component, when the property is not empty
-* componentProps - Properties for your Component
-* emptyPropertyKey - which Property should be checked
+* checkedProperty - Property, which should not be empty
 * message - Define your Empty-Message

 ***